Alan Sánchez (footballer, born 2004)

-Alan Noel Sánchez Ordoñez (born 3 February 2004) is a Bolivian professional footballer who plays as a forward for Always Ready.
+Alan Noel Sánchez Ordoñez (born 4 February 2004) is a Bolivian professional footballer who plays as a forward for Always Ready.

 Club career

-Born in San Lorenzo, Tarija, Sánchez played local football in Villamontes, before being picked up by Proyecto Bolivia 2022, a project created to encourage the development of young Bolivian footballers.
+Born in San Lorenzo, Tarija, Sánchez played local football in Villamontes, before being picked up by Proyecto Bolivia 2022, a project created to encourage the development of young Bolivian men's footballers.
 He went on trial with Argentine side Gimnasia shortly before his fifteenth birthday, which he successfully passed.

 He returned to Bolivia to sign for Real Tomayapo, being integrated into the first team in September 2021, having impressed with the reserves.
 He scored his first goal for the club in a 3–1 away loss to Oriente Petrolero on 27 November 2021.

 International career

 Sánchez represented Bolivia at the 2019 South American U-15 Championship, making four appearances.